-The trendy seaside hotspot of Brighton has no shortage of great places to eat and drink.
+The trendy seaside town of Brighton has no shortage of great places to eat and drink.
 Try creative seafood, Naples-style pizza or inventive Indian thalis.

 For cheap eats:

-At Dizzy Gull chefs Semone Bonner and Dan Kenny of modernist restaurant The Set (see below) have turned their skills to pub food at this characterful boozer near Brighton's main shopping street.
-The public voted this the top Sunday lunch spot in the 2017 Brighton's Best Restaurants awards, and you won't be disappointed by the roast Sussex beef rib-eye served with dripping roasties, crisp Yorkshire pudding & veg including celeriac purée and kale.
+At Dizzy Gull chef Dan Kenny of modernist restaurant The Set (see below) has turned his skills to pub food at this characterful boozer near Brighton's main shopping street.
+The public voted this the top Sunday lunch spot in the 2017 Brighton's Best Restaurants awards, and you won't be disappointed by the roast Sussex beef rib-eye served with dripping roasties, crisp Yorkshire pudding & veg, including celeriac purée and kale.
 Sunday lunch, around £12.

 Fatto a Mano